-Professional counselors and academic/career advisors are available at both campuses to assist students with educational decisions, career planning and other concerns.
-The Advising Center handles Curriculum Placement.
+Professional counselors and academic/career advisors are available at both campuses to assist students with educational decisions and career planning.
+The Advising Center handles curriculum placement when students declare a major.
 If students require assistance beyond the scope of the services of advisors, referrals to other qualified professionals or agencies will be offered.
 The Advising Center staff is committed to helping students and prospective students learn how to develop career and life plans and to deal effectively with career and life transitions.
-Since there is no single correct way for everyone to deal with such decisions, a variety of developmental services and programs are offered, including assistance with personal development, academic development and career development.
+Since there is no single correct way for everyone to deal with such decisions, a variety of developmental services and programs are offered, including assistance with academic and career development.
 These programs are designed to help students learn how to make better career and life planning decisions, refine study skills necessary for college success, assist with college transfer, and build leadership skills.